h15200/notes/javascript.md

 - closures can keep data private, persist info in memory, and memoize

 - all js data inherits all properties based on its `__proto__`.
-- you can manually change the proto by doing something like this, but DON'T EVER DO THIS! bad performance, bad practice, etc.. use classes or `Object.create([obj to inherit])`
+- you can manually change the proto by doing something like this snippet below, but DON'T EVER DO THIS! bad performance, bad practice, etc.. use classes or `Object.create(obj_to_inherit)`

 ```
 const car = {